Australian High and Low Echidna 5c 1984 - 1987

 The new low echidna is somewhat scarce in the 1984 mintage and so was probably introduced later in the year.
 No circulating 5c pieces were produced in 1985 or 1986 but both high and low echinda coins are known in 1986 mint sets with the the low echinda now being more common.
 High echnida coins are also known in 1987 but are rare and are probably the result of a single die.
 The 1987 high echinda 5c piece is probably the rarest circulating 5c piece.

 While a 1985 low echinda would be expected, none have ever been reported or found.
 It is possible that the production of 1985 mint sets was completed before the new reverse was introduced.
-At least in recent times, mint sets have been released in November or December of the previous year so mint set production occurring before the introduction of the new reverse is not unlikely.
-Or it may simply be that the reverse dies used to produce the 1985 mint sets all happened to be high echidna.
-In any case, the 1985 low echinda 5c piece probably does not exist.
+At least in recent times, mint sets have been released in November or December of the previous year so mint set production occurring entirely before the introduction of the new reverse is not unlikely.
+It is also possible that the reverse dies used to produce the 1985 mint sets all happened to be high echidna, which is not unlikely given that a comparatively small number of coins are made for mint sets.
+Regardless, the 1985 low echinda 5c piece probably does not exist.

 |Year||High echnida||Low echinda||Number searched|